US added to list of high-risk countries for travel

 With this step, the university is putting the US on the same level as Iran, China, North Korea, and Russia.
 The new travel guidelines include a step-by-step plan for when you travel.
 First, check whether your destination is a high-risk country.
 If it is, proceed to a special ‘checklist+’.

-This contains more information about taking loan equipment with you and not bringing other TU/e equipment.
+This contains more information for staff about taking loan equipment with you and not bringing other TU/e equipment.
 It also says, among other things, that you shouldn’t use public Wi-Fi or Bluetooth, but a VPN.
 And it’s important to bring your own cables and not plug your devices into unfamiliar USB ports, as these may have been tampered with.
 For the same reason, you should never use someone else’s USB stick in your laptop.

 Want to print something?
 That’s not a good idea in a high-risk country either, because you’ll have to connect to the printer and therefore to the network.
 TU/e also advises against sharing your trip on social media and recommends turning off your devices when you’re having a confidential conversation.
 All of this is intended to minimize the risk of espionage.